DanSTurner/okayfeed/README.md

 # OkayFeed!
 An acceptable place to aggregate social media

 Welcome to my repo for OkayFeed.
-This app, in conjunction with [the okayfeed-messaging service](https://github.com/DanSTurner/okayfeed-messaging), provides a tool for users to log in, associate social media accounts from Facebook, Twitter and Flickr, view posts from these services in aggregate and to crosspost to them.
+This app, in conjunction with [the okayfeed-messaging service](https://github.com/DanSTurner/okayfeed-messaging), provides a tool for users to view posts from social media services in aggregate and to crosspost to them.

+### Features
+* User accounts
+* Email password recovery
+* Authentication with Twitter, Facebook and Flickr
+* Posting or crossposting to these services
+* Background refresh of feeds
+* Live notification and display of new posts

 ### Technologies used
 1. Rails